postpop/postpop.github.io/read.md

 Liz Moore - The unseen world
 Sylvain Neuvel - Sleeping giants
 Robert J. Richards and Lorraine Daston - Kuhn's structure of scientific revolutions at fifty
-Neal Stephenson & Nicole Galand - The rise and fall of DODO
+Neal Stephenson & Nicole Galland - The rise and fall of DODO
 Colson Whitehead - The intuitionist

 ## 2016